jaspervdj/hakyll/web/tutorial.markdown

 You might have noticed how we specify a compiler (`compile`), but we don't set any `route`.
 Why is this?

+We need to compile the template because we will need it later.
+If we compile a page later using `templates/default.html`, Hakyll needs to know what `templates/default.html` is.
+Note that we could move template compilation to the bottom of our code.
+The order doesn't matter -- Hakyll will determine that for you.
+But if you don't compile `templates/default.html` as a template, Hakyll will not be able to take it into account when deciding the compilation order.

+So, the `compile` needs to be there -- but why don't we set a `route` here?
 Precisely because we don't want to our template to end up anywhere in our site directory!
 We want to use it to lay out other items -- so we need to load (compile) it, but we don't want to give it a real destination.